solana-developers/solana-cookbook/docs/references/name-service.md

 ## Find all the domain names owned by a public key

-You can retreive all the domain names of a wallet by doing a `getProgramAccounts` request with a `memcmp` filter
+You can retrieve all the domain names of a wallet by doing a `getProgramAccounts` request with a `memcmp` filter

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>